 It's Psycho, stupid

-Apart from this cool treatment of the characters, Carruth's "abstract" narrative style distances us from easy identification with any individual, though the first part leads us through the breakdown and destruction of Kris's stable world (of science-fiction movie editing: the scene used comes from Carruth's abortive Topiary project).
+Apart from this cool treatment of the characters, Carruth's "abstract" narrative style distances us from easy identification with any individual, though the first part leads us through the breakdown and destruction of Kris's stable world (i.e. that of science-fiction movie editing: the scene used at her work comes from Carruth's abortive Topiary project).